This content has been automatically translated from Ukrainian.

 The idea of being "not like everyone else" appeared long before TikTok.

-In movies, series, and romantic comedies for many years, similar plots have been seen.
-The main character falls in love not with the most popular girl, but with one who supposedly differs from the others.
-She is not interested in fashion, doesn’t like shopping, listens to "correct" music, plays video games, or watches football.
+In movies, series, and romantic comedies, similar plots have been seen for many years.
+The main character falls in love not with the most popular girl but with one who supposedly differs from others.
+She is not interested in fashion, does not like shopping, listens to "correct" music, plays video games, or watches football.

 Such characters were often created as a contrast to the image of the "typical girl."
 Meanwhile, other female characters often remained superficial or caricatured.

-Such plots did not create the phenomenon of Pick Me Girl, but they have long supported the idea that a woman becomes more interesting only when she distances herself from other women.
+Similar plots did not create the phenomenon of Pick Me Girl, but they supported the idea for many years that a woman becomes more interesting only when she distances herself from other women.

-Internalized misogyny: when stereotypes begin to seem true
+Internalized misogyny: when stereotypes start to seem true

-During discussions of Pick Me Girl, the concept of internalized misogyny (internalized misogyny) is often mentioned.
-Despite the complex name, its essence is quite simple.
+During discussions about Pick Me Girl, the concept of internalized misogyny (internalized misogyny) is often mentioned.
+Despite its complex name, its essence is quite simple.

 If such beliefs become entrenched, a person often tries to distance themselves as much as possible from everything associated with femininity.
-That’s why sometimes one can see a demonstrative devaluation of cosmetics, romantic films, fashion, or other hobbies that are traditionally considered feminine.
+That is why one can sometimes see a demonstrative devaluation of cosmetics, romantic films, fashion, or other interests traditionally considered feminine.

-At the same time, it’s important not to exaggerate the role of this concept.
+At the same time, it is important not to exaggerate the role of this concept.
 Not every Pick Me Girl demonstrates internalized misogyny, and not every manifestation of internalized misogyny relates to pick me behavior.
 These phenomena may intersect but are not identical.

-That’s why demonstrative statements like "all girls are the same" or "I’m not like them" often receive significantly more reactions than a calm recounting of one’s interests.
+That is why demonstrative statements like "all girls are the same" or "I'm not like them" often receive significantly more reactions than a calm discussion of one's interests.

-As a result, social media do not create pick me behavior, but they can make it more noticeable and even amplify it, as algorithms reward content that sparks discussions and controversies.
+As a result, social media does not create pick me behavior but can make it more noticeable and even amplify it, as algorithms reward content that sparks discussions and controversies.

-Despite the popularity of this term, it would be a mistake to explain any similar behavior solely by a desire for attention.
+Despite the popularity of this term, it would be a mistake to explain any similar behavior solely as a desire for attention.

-That’s why Pick Me Girl should be viewed as a description of a certain behavioral model rather than as a characterization of personality in general.
-This approach allows for a better understanding of the reasons behind the phenomenon while avoiding hasty labels.
+That is why Pick Me Girl should be viewed as a description of a certain behavior model rather than as a characteristic of a person's personality in general.
+This approach allows for a better understanding of the reasons behind the phenomenon while avoiding hasty labeling.

 How does Pick Me Girl differ from a girl with unusual interests?

-Perhaps the most disputes arise around this question.
-In social media, the word "pick me" is so often used indiscriminately that it sometimes refers to any girl who has unusual hobbies or does not conform to someone’s ideas of "typical femininity."
+Perhaps the most debate arises around this question.
+On social media, the word "pick me" is used so often indiscriminately that it sometimes refers to any girl who has unusual hobbies or does not conform to someone’s ideas of "typical femininity."

 Loves football?
 Pick me.